Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments and Results

-The well defined modes at 4~T provide an opportunity to fit the magnetic exchange Hamiltonian using nonlinear spin wave theory (NLSWT) \cite{Alicea_2009,Kamiya18}.
-This provides an independent test of whether the $J_1$-$J_2$ Hamiltonian is appropriate to KYbSe$_2$, and what the $J_2/J_1$ ratio is.
+Turning to the inelastic scattering, the well defined modes at 4~T provide an opportunity to fit the magnetic exchange Hamiltonian using nonlinear spin wave theory (NLSWT) \cite{Alicea_2009,Kamiya18}.
+This provides an independent test of whether the $J_1$-$J_2$ Hamiltonian is appropriate to KYbSe$_2$ and NaYbSe$_2$, and what the $J_2/J_1$ ratio is.

 We assume a $J_1$-$J_2$ Hamiltonian in a magnetic field

 where $h = g_{xx} \mu_B B$, B is the magnitude of the applied magnetic field along the $x$-direction and $g_{\alpha \beta}$ is the $g$-tensor.